diskshima/fl2ts-web/README.md

 The code is hosted on github.io: https://diskshima.github.io/fl2ts-web/

-:warning: This work is based on [Kiikurage/babel-plugin-flow-to-typescript](https://github.com/Kiikurage/babel-plugin-flow-to-typescript/) but as the main repo is not being updated often, this repository uses [a branch from a fork by steelbrain](https://github.com/steelbrain/babel-plugin-flow-to-typescript/tree/upstream-attempt).
+This work uses the code in [Kiikurage/babel-plugin-flow-to-typescript](https://github.com/Kiikurage/babel-plugin-flow-to-typescript/) to convert Flow to TypeScript.

 ## Development